Evacuations ordered as fire threatens homes in Washington County | Gephardt Daily

-WASHINGTON COUNTY, Utah, June 30, 2024 (Gephardt Daily) — Fire crews are responding to a structure fire and wildfire threatening homes in the Central and Pine Valley areas, officials said Sunday afternoon.
+WASHINGTON COUNTY, Utah, June 30, 2024 (Gephardt Daily) — Fire crews are battling a structure fire and wildfire threatening homes in the Central area of Washington County, officials said Sunday afternoon.

 An evacuation order for residents and visitors in the area is in effect, Santa Clara-Ivins Fire and Rescue stated on social media.